 Only registrations for the Elementary Camp are eligible for the Flexible Pricing Program.
 The program is designed to assist families in getting their kids to Parkview Kids Camp and is based on household income.
-Each Elementary camper can receive up to two weeks of assistance from the Flexible Pricing Program.
-When registering your camper(s), please select the Flexible Pricing Program payment option and our admin will contact you with more information.
+Each Elementary camper can receive up to one week of assistance from the Flexible Pricing Program.
+When registering your camper(s), please select the Installment Plan payment option, Pay the deposit, and our admin will contact you with more information.

 *The Flexible Pricing Program is supported by donations to Parkview Kids Camp and is only available while funds last.